C-141 FLYING SQUADRONS

 This website is about the "Transport and Airlift" squadrons that flew the C-141 during the aircraft's operational years from 1964 – 2006.
 In addition, it has a directory of crew members that flew the C-141 Starlifter.

 FIRST OPERATIONAL C-141 SQUADRON

-The 1741st Air Transport Squadron assigned to the 1707th Air Transport Wing (ATW), Tinker Air Force Base (AFB), Oklahoma would be the first squadron to fly the C-141 aircraft (In January 1966 the 1741st was redesignated 57th Military Airlift Squadron).
+The 1741st Air Transport Squadron assigned to the 1707th Air Transport Wing (ATW) at Tinker Air Force Base (AFB), Oklahoma was the first squadron to fly the C-141 aircraft (In January 1966 the 1741st was redesignated 57th Military Airlift Squadron).

 THE FIRST LINE SQUADRON TO FLY THE C-141

 The 44th Air Transport Squadron (ATS), 1501st Air Transport Wing, Travis Air Force Base, California was the first line squadron to fly the C-141.
 On 23 April 1965, the 44th flew the C-141 (tail number 63-8088 named “Golden Bear”) from the Lockheed factory in GA to Travis Air Force base, CA. The first crew from the 44th to fly the C-141 was as follows: Lt Col Weldon D. Newquist, AC; Lt Col Vere Short, CP; Capt James M. Davis, Nav; CMSgt Daniel M. Lawson, FE; CMSgt William J. Malone, FE; MSgt Thomas P. O’Keefe, LM; TSgt Vernon N. Smith, LM.

 THE LAST ACTIVE DUTY SQUADRON TO FLY THE C-141